 The decades rolled on and the royal Ptolemic family produced a series of rulers named after the Grecian general.
-When Ptolemy Epiphanes V, died the son who was to succeed him, Ptolemy Epiphanes VI, was very young, encouraging a Syrian ruler of Greco-Assyrian decent named Antiochus Epiphanes to sense a weakness, inspiring him to invade.
+When Ptolemy Epiphanes V, died his son who was to succeed him, Ptolemy Epiphanes VI, was very young, encouraging a Syrian ruler of Greco-Assyrian decent named Antiochus Epiphanes to sense a weakness, inspiring him to invade.

 The Romans would continue to back-up the royal Ptolemic line because it was friendly to Rome which needed its wheat.
 This familial line would eventually produce the beautiful but evil Egyptian famously known as Cleopatra, her relationship with Marc Antony, and their eventual treason against and defeat at Actium.

-He ordered his army to slaughter over eighty thousand men, women and children over a three day period.
+He had his army to slaughter over eighty thousand men, women and children over a three day period.
 He cast at least that many into slavery but his punishment for their rebellion didn’t stop there.

 Since he was a pagan, King Epiphanes hated the god of Israel and the Torah (the first five books of the Holy Bible).
 He began, as predicted by the prophet Daniel 350 years before1 a quest to make Judah into a totally pagan land.
 He outlawed the observance of the Sabbath and all other religious rites and traditions of the Jewish people.
 They were forced to worship the Grecian gods.
 He desecrated the great Temple by slaughtering a pig on its holy altar and showering its blood all over the inside.
-He sent soldiers out into the countryside to villages large and small to force the inhabitants to worship and made sacrifices to his pagan god, Zeus.
+He sent soldiers into the countryside to villages large and small to force the inhabitants to worship and make sacrifices to his pagan god, Zeus.

 These miracles: the defeat of King Epiphanes; the supernatural burning of a day’s worth of oil for eight, and the re-lighting of the Jewish faith practice all came from the hand of the Almighty One.
 As a tribute and remembrance of these miraculous events our friends in the Jewish faith hold the yearly celebration of Hanakkuh or the Feast of Lights to this day.
 Even Christ in his earthly walk observed it.3